ChandlerJayCalkins/dnd_spellbook_maker/README.md

 This library requires fonts files in order to work so it can add text to the document.
 Adding a background image to each of the pages is optional, but needs to be manually supplied if that is desired.

 ## Fonts
+Four font files are required to be given to the generate_spellbook() function in one of the struct parameters.
+The required fonts files must be either **.otf** or **.ttf** files.
+The four font files that are needed for a font are:

+- Regular font
+- Bold font
+- Italic font
+- Bolt Italic font

+## Background Image
+A background image can be added to every page of a spellbook, but it is not required.
+The image is added to each page of the spellbook via the printpdf crate which has bugs with adding images to pdf page layers.
+If you encounter a bug where your image is not added to the page properly, or at all, try converting the image to a different type (**.jpg** to **.png** or vice versa, etc.).

+# Creating a Spellbook